QBDI/QBDI/docs/source/get_started-QBDIPreload.rst

 .. note::
-   QBDIWinPreloader.exe can be found in the installation bin folder of QBDI. its recommended to pass the full path of your injection dll when using this tool.
+   QBDIWinPreloader.exe can be found in the installation bin folder of QBDI.
+   It's recommended to pass the full path of your injection DLL when using this tool.

 As the loader is not in the instrumentation range, we recommend setting ``LD_BIND_NOW`` or ``DYLD_BIND_AT_LAUNCH`` in order to resolve and bind all symbols before the instrumentation.